RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Proposed Solution

-Steps 2.1–2.3 are executed once per team.
-In each run $\mu$ of Step 2.1 of Alg.\ref{alg:integrated_path_planning}, we utilize the Christofides algorithm, which has a time complexity of \(\mathcal{O}({n_{\mu}}^3)\), where $n_{\mu}=|\mathcal{P}^{\mu}_{\text{UAV}}|$.
-Enforcing the start and end points ($\mathcal{S}^{\mu}_1$ and $\mathcal{S}^{\mu}_{n_{\mu}}$) as in line 11 of Alg.\ref{alg:integrated_path_planning} does not affect the time-complexity of the Christofides algorithm.
-Time complexity of projection function \(\pi(.)\) in line 18 depends on the definition of obstacles that are known a priori.
+Steps 2.1-2.2 are executed once per team.
+Time complexity of projection function \(\pi(.)\) (lines 26 and 32) depends on the definition of obstacles that are known a priori.
 Clearly, the obstacles that are unknown a priori has no impact on this offline computation.
 Assuming that the known obstacles are expressed as convex polytopes, finding the closest point on the boundary of such polytope to an interior point can be formulated as a convex quadratic program for each face, which is solvable in polynomial time in the number of faces and the dimension of the space \cite{QP}.
 Checking if a point is inside a convex polytope reduces to a linear programming feasibility problem and is therefore polynomial-time solvable.
 Therefore, if there are \(b\) such obstacles, the total cost of a projection scales as \(\mathcal{O}(b)\), assuming each obstacle has a bounded number of faces.
-So the total time to find the ground projections of all $n_{\mu}$ monitoring points assigned to team $\mu$ is \(\mathcal{O}(n_{\mu}b)\), which is dominated by the runtime of Step~2.1, \(\mathcal{O}({n_{\mu}}^3)\), assuming that the number of known obstacles $b$ is bounded.
+So the total time to find the ground projections of all $n_{\mu}$ monitoring points assigned to team $\mu$ is \(\mathcal{O}(n_{\mu}b)\), which is dominated by the runtime of Step~2.1 (discussed next), \(\mathcal{O}({n_{\mu}}^3)\), assuming that the number of known obstacles $b$ is bounded.

-In Step~2.2 of Alg.\ref{alg:integrated_path_planning}, all \texttt{for} loops iterate at most \(n_{\mu}\) times.
+In Step~2.1 of Alg.\ref{alg:integrated_path_planning}, all \texttt{for} loops iterate at most \(n_{\mu}\) times.
 While this step includes projection operations, their costs have already been accounted for in the overall projection time discussed earlier.
 All remaining operations within these loops take constant time.
-Consequently, the time complexity of Step~2.2, excluding projections, is \(\mathcal{O}({n_{\mu}}^3)\).
+Consequently, the time complexity of Step~2.1, excluding projections, is \(\mathcal{O}({n_{\mu}}^3)\).

-In Step~2.3 of Alg.\ref{alg:integrated_path_planning}, we use GLNS to solve the GTSP.
+In Step~2.2 of Alg.\ref{alg:integrated_path_planning}, we use GLNS to solve the GTSP.
 Although GLNS does not have worst-case polynomial-time complexity, we have restricted its runtime to \(\mathcal{O}({n_{\mu}}^3)\) by enforcing a time limit of \(\sigma {n_{\mu}}^3\), where \(\sigma\) is a user-defined constant.